St. Peter's Basilica: Clocks

 The top of the facade of St. Peter's Basilica has two clocks and several sculptures.
 The clocks were created to replace Bernini's bell towers which had to be torn down due to insufficient support.
-The left clock shows Rome time, the one of the right shows European mean time.
+The left hand clock shows Rome time, the right hand one shows European mean time.
 The statues are Christ the Redeemer, St. John the Baptist and 11 Apostles.
 From the left: St. Thadeus, St. Matthew, St. Philip, St. Thomas, St. James the Greater, St. John the Baptist, The Redeemer, St. Andrew, St. John the Evangelist, St. James the Lesser, St. Bartholomew, St. Simeon, and St. Matthias.
 Above the Roman clock is the coat of arms for the city-state of Vatican City since 1931 held by two angels.

 Bells

 The Basilica has 6 bells, placed in the room under the Roman clock, only 3 of them are visible from ground level while the rest are hidden behind the bourdon.
-They range from the smallest which is 260 kg to the massive bourdon that approximately weighs 9 tonnes.
+They range from the smallest which is 235 kg to the massive bourdon that approximately weighs 9 tonnes.
 From 1931, the bells are operated electrically, thus permitting even the largest bell to be tolled from a distance.
-The oldest bell Rota dates from 1288 and the bourdon called Campanone is rung at Christmas and Easter, on the Solemnity of Sts.
+The oldest bell Rota dates from 1353, and the bourdon called Campanone is rung at Christmas and Easter, on the Solemnity of Sts.
 Peter and Paul, and every time the Pope imparts the "Urbi et Orbi" blessing to the city and to the world.
-Campanone also announces the election of a new pope.
+Campanone also announces the death of the pope and an election of a new pope.